 Lastly, this one should probably make sense to most people, as it’s pretty simple logic that the higher SPF you use, the more protection you will be provided with during your day.
 If you are finding that your skin is burning, no matter what you do to ensure that your sunscreen is working properly, your best choice is to increase the SPF you’re using, and this should do the trick.
 Of course, you still need to follow the other ‘rules’ on this list, but this one can make a big difference.

 - Water resistant up to 80 minutes

 - Invisible clear spray

 - Clinically proven UVA/UVB protection: Broad spectrum protection protects you from UVA/UVB rays

 - Lightweight breathable formula: Non greasy feel won't weigh you down

-- Designed to stay on strong when you sweat, this SPF 50 high-performance sunscreen lotion protects you from the sun with a durable and water-resistant formula (80 minutes) that leaves a light, breathable feeling on your skin; Use and reapply as directed
+- Designed to stay on strong when you sweat, this high-performance sunscreen protects you from the sun with a durable and water-resistant formula (80 minutes) that leaves a light, breathable feeling on your skin; Use and reapply as directed

-- Delivering broad spectrum UVA/UVB protection, this sunscreen lotion is water resistant (80 minutes) and won't run into your eyes and sting; Protects your skin from up to 98% of the sun's most damaging UV rays
+- Delivering broad spectrum UVA/UVB protection, this sunscreen is water resistant (80 minutes) and won't run into your eyes and sting; Protects your skin from up to 98% of the sun's most damaging UV rays

 If you click Buy on Amazon and make a purchase, I'll earn a small commission at no additional cost to you.